 When it comes to harvest time, the farmers trim the top few inches to harvest the best part of the plant and to help it re-grow faster for the second, third, and fourth cuts.

-We harvest 24 hours a day, 6 days a week to stay on track and keep product moving through our processing plant.
+We harvest around the clock, 6 days a week to stay on track to keep products moving through our processing plant.

 IQF processing: Keeping it fresh